-Non-profit boards and managers are never subject to takeovers and often they are not elected.1 Board members cannot sell or transfer their control rights, so board members don't own an asset the value of which is tied to the firm's success.
-Moreover, there is certainly no legal rule requiring boards to act as custodians of the interests of past investors/donors.
-The law constrains itself to generally vaguely worded requirements about the non-profits mission.
-Moreover, given the murky missions of many non-profits, their managers are inherently harder to incentivize.
+The National Science Foundation provided helpful funding.
+David Cutler, Martin Feldstein, and Andrei Shleifer provided enormously helpful conversations.
+This research comes out of the National Bureau of Economic Research's nonprofits project and will be the introduction of a volume of governance in the nonprofit sector.
+All of the participants in the nonprofits project provided helpful insights into these issues. holders.
+They are rarely subject to elections or never to takeovers.1 Board members cannot sell or transfer their control rights, so they do not own an asset the value of which is tied to the organization's success.
+There is certainly no legal rule requiring boards to act as custodians of the interests of past investors or donors.
+The law constrains itself to generally vaguely worded requirements about the nonprofit's mission.
+Moreover, given the murky missions of many nonprofits, their managers are inherently harder to incentivize.
 A for-profit manager's income can be tied to the stock price of his firm, but no similar benchmarks exist for most nonprofits.
-Indeed, many forms of incentive pay are illegal for non-profit firms.
+Indeed, many forms of incentive pay are illegal for nonprofit organizations.